-Laddie: The Man Behind the Movies is available to rent or buy on all major digital platforms from 26th April
+Laddie: The Man Behind the Movies is available to rent or buy on all major digital platforms from the 26th of April.

 What makes a great movie?
 And who decides whether the idea on paper is worth the expense of bringing it to the silver screen?
-Throughout the history of cinema, we have celebrated actors, directors, cinematographers and writers, but how often do we celebrate studio executives or producers?
+We have celebrated actors, directors, cinematographers and writers throughout cinema history, but how often do we celebrate studio executives or producers?
 The answer is rarely, even though their place in bringing movies to the screen is essential.
-These figures largely remain hidden behind the camera, their role often misunderstood.
-And as the Hollywood machine has changed, their role has also morphed into something new.
-The once-powerful studio executive is now part of a corporate world of filmmaking by numbers.
+These figures largely remain hidden behind the camera, and their role is often misunderstood.
+As the Hollywood machine has changed, their role has also morphed into something new – the once-powerful studio executive is now part of a corporate world of filmmaking by numbers.
 The creativity studio executives and producers once carried stifled by a board room culture of shareholder success and risk-averse choices.

 READ MORE: THE EMPIRE STRIKES BACK